astampoulis/website-source/content/blog/makam-tutorial-01.md

 There are built-in sorts for strings and integers in Makam; booleans and lists are already defined in its standard library.
-Like in most functional languages, all elements of a list are of the same type, so lists of expressions are a different type than, say, lists of strings.
+Like in most functional languages, all elements of a list are of the same type.
+So lists of expressions are a different type than, say, lists of strings: `list expr` vs. `list string`.
+There's two ways to write down a list; either in the form `[1, 2, 3]`, or in the form `1 :: 2 :: 3 ::  Nil`, similar to other functional languages.

-We can now define the constructors for expressions as follows:
+With these in mind, we can define the constructors for expressions as follows:

 ```makam
 stringconst : (S: string) -> expr.